Time to Get It Together: Background

 The artist admits though he says he's trying to break his habits, he always find himself back in them.
 In the beginning of the song, Gaye shouts out in a preacher's tone, saying "Jesus said time will heal all wounds/but we have to live right to get the time".
 As with many of the songs on Here My Dear, "Time to Get It Together" lacks a chorus, but concludes with a vamp in which Gaye mixes his optimism with a depressive tone.
-He chants in one instance that his days of drug abuse and, as he puts it, "foolin' 'round with midnight hos" were over, and in another harmoniously states "my life's a clock and it's winding down/from the day you're born 'till the day you're in the ground".
+He chants in one instance that his days of drug abuse and, as he puts it, "foolin' 'round with midnight hos" were over, and in another harmoniously states "tick-tock/my life's a clock and it's winding down/from the day you're born 'till the day you're in the ground".
 Gaye used the song's intro as the opening number for his late 1970s/early 1980s concerts, including his performance at the 1980 Montreux Jazz Festival in Switzerland.

+The song was described by Vibe as "the criminally underrated cut, a funked-up number that sticks out amongst the brooding statements of Here, My Dear".